-Kate Bell is a professional artist, creative practitioner and lecturer and has been teaching art for over thirty years in both secondary and further education.
+Kate Bell is a professional artist, creative practitioner and lecturer and has been teaching art for over thirty years in secondary and further education.
 She has an MA in Fine Art: Contemporary Dialogues at UWTSD, Swansea College of Art.

 Her work is concerned with concepts relating landscape to metaphysical thought about place and space.
 Her practice is concerned with nature, liminality and the phenomenology of place.
 Primarily a painter she has explored new materials such as ice and glass.

 Her creative practice stems from a fascination for the vital connection between land and sea, sea and sky, nature and mythology, male and female.
 The coastal landscape is a place of memories and imagination.
 Her paintings are not a direct representation but rather a feeling, an emotional encounter, an embodiment of my sense of place through a continual dialogue between real and imagined geographies, both physical and psychological.